Minnesota TwinStars Academy Rules, Expectations, and Policies

 Field Player Game Uniform

 - The TSA primary game uniform is Red/Black jersey, Red shorts, and Red game socks for all games, tournaments and state league play.
-Alternate game uniform is White/Gold jersey, Gold game shorts, and Gold game socks.
+Alternate game uniform is White/Gold jersey, White game shorts, and white game socks.
 (At no time is this combination to be altered)

 - When there is a color conflict…if you are the home team, then the alternate TSA game uniform should be worn.